David2CN/mobilenet/README.md

 # MobileNet

 An implementation of the MobileNet architecture, as described in the [paper](https://arxiv.org/pdf/1704.04861v1.pdf). <br>
-The implementation is tested on the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).

 The mobilenet architecture is based on depthwise separable convolutions.
 It involves a two step process:
   1. depthwise convolution
   2. pointwise convolution